4lbertoC/popularrepositories/README.md

-│   ├── /constants/             # Constant values used across the app │   ├── /core/                  # Core components (Flux dispatcher, base classes, utilities) │   ├── /helpers/               # Custom utilities for the application │   ├── /services/              # Wrappers for remote services
+│   ├── /constants/             # Constant values used across the app │   ├── /core/                  # Core components (Flux dispatcher, base classes, utilities) │   ├── /helpers/               # Custom utilities for the application │   ├── /models/                # Definitions of data types
+│   ├── /services/              # Wrappers for remote services
 │   ├── /stores/                # Stores contain the application state and logic │   ├── /styles/                # The styles to be included in the app